brightbox/docs.brightbox.com/content/reference/load-balancers.md

 connection to complete before deciding the health check failed. `interval` is how long in milliseconds between each health check.

-**Note:** The health checks are run for each listener, so if you specify a 20 second interval and have 2 listeners you will actually see checks every 10 seconds on the back end servers.
+The health checks are run for each listener, so if you specify a 20 second interval and have 2 listeners you will actually see checks every 10 seconds on the back end servers.

-#### Types
+### Types

 The `type` option specifies whether the health check is a standard tcp connect attempt or a more detailed HTTP check.
 It can be set to `tcp`